This topic describes how to create a managed Kubernetes cluster that runs sandboxed containers in the Container Service for Kubernetes (ACK) console.

-- You can create up to five clusters across regions for each account.
-You can deploy up to 40 nodes in each cluster.
-To increase the quota of clusters or nodes, submit a ticket.
+- By default, you can create up to five clusters across all regions with each account.
+Each cluster can contain up to 40 nodes.
+To increase the quota of clusters or nodes,submit a ticket.

 - To create an ACK cluster that runs sandboxed containers, you must set the parameters

-Parameter Description Zone Select a zone where Elastics Compute Service (ECS) Bare Metal instances are deployed.
-Sandboxed containers support only ECS Bare Metal instances.
+Parameter Description Zone Only ECS Bare Metal instances support sandboxed containers.
+Make sure that you can purchase ECS Bare Metal instances in the selected zone.
 Kubernetes Version Select 1.14.6-aliyun.1 or later.
 Container Runtime Select Sandboxed-Container.
 Worker Instance Add worker nodes by creating new ECS instances.
-Billing Method Select the subscription billing method.
-Instance Type Select ECS Bare Metal instances.
+Instance Type Select ECS Bare Metal Instance.
 Mount Data Disk Mount a data disk of at least 200 GiB.
 We recommend that you mount a data disk of at least 1 TB.
-Operating system By default, the AliyunLinux operating system is used.
+Operating System By default, the AliyunLinux operating system is used.
 You cannot change the operating system.

 - Log on to the ACK console.

-- In the upper-right corner of the Clusters page, click Create Kubernetes cluster.
+- In the upper-right corner of the Clusters page, click Cluster Template.

-- On the Select Cluster Template page, find Standard Managed Cluster and click Create in the Standard Managed Cluster section.
+- In the Select Cluster Template dialog box, find Standard Managed Cluster in the Managed Clusters section and click Create.

-- On the ACK managed edition tab, configure the cluster.
+- On the Managed Kubernetes tab, configure the cluster.

 - Configure basic settings of the cluster.